wygulmage/xmobar/readme.md

-% xmobar - A Minimalistic Text Based Status Bar
+% xmobar - a minimalistic status bar

 About
 =====